TorDotTaxi/Proxy/README.md

-# Proxy
+## Proxy Authentication Extension
-This Chrome extension allows you to manage proxy settings based on the current URL of the active tab.
-It automatically detects the proxy parameter in the URL and sets or disables the proxy accordingly.
+- Chrome extension that automatically sets up proxy and authentication from URL parameters.

+## Features
+- Automatically configure proxy settings from URL parameters
+- Support proxy authentication with username and password
+- Disable proxy when accessing URL with parameter proxy=off
+## How to use
+- Access URL with proxy parameter in format: about:blank?proxy=host:port:username:password
+- To disable proxy, access URL with parameter: about:blank?proxy=off